8 Of Tokyo’s Most Beautiful Sakura Viewing Spots

 Close to Asakusa station and the area’s famous temple, the Sumida River cuts a swath through Tokyo’s historic shitamachi (old downtown) neighborhoods.
 A walk along the banks is a perfect way to see the sakura trees lining the riverside.
 Taking the water bus along the river is a popular viewing activity, too, but be warned that it gets crowded, so make sure to book your ride in advance.
 On the other side of the river, at Sumida Park, you can find yakatabune, or traditional floating restaurants.
 Enjoy the spectacular view of more than 960 cherry trees blooming along the Sumida River, with Tokyo Skytree in the background.

 A quintessential, traditional Edo period Japanese garden, Rikugien is also a splendid sakura viewing spot each spring.
 Its symbol, a 15-meter-high and 20-meter-wide weeping cherry tree, greets visitors to the park as soon as they enter through the main gate.
 Though this garden doesn’t allow wild hanami parties, the evening light-up starting from late March creates a magical and romantic sakura viewing experience.
 Admission costs ¥300 per person.

-One of the largest parks in western Tokyo, Showa Kinen Park turns into an endless carpet of various flowers in the spring—in addition to its 1,500 flowering cherry trees that make the park look as if it is covered by a pink sky.
-Showa Kinen Park also hosts its splendid annual flower festival from March 25 through May 28.
+One of the largest parks in western Tokyo, Showa Kinen Park turns into an endless carpet of various flowers in spring—in addition to its 1,500 flowering cherry trees that make the park look as if it’s covered by a pink sky.
+Showa Kinen Park also hosts its splendid annual flower festival from March 24 through May 27.
 A beautiful venue whether you’re visiting as a family, a couple, or even on your own.
 Admission costs ¥410 per person.